-The Tulsa Area United Way unveiled a major milestone in its 89-year history on Nov.
-14 – its largest campaign ever of $26,159,826.
+The Tulsa Area United Way unveiled a major milestone in its 90-year history on Thursday, announcing a record campaign of $26,602,884.

-The record-breaking campaign was announced before more than 300 guests at the annual “Unite!” celebration at Tulsa Community College’s Center for Creativity.
+The record-breaking campaign was announced before more than 300 guests at the annual “Unite!” celebration, held at the Schusterman Learning Center at OU-Tulsa.

-The success of the campaign was attributed to a variety of factors, including increases across the board among all segments of the local economy.
+The success of the campaign was attributed to a variety of factors, including highly effective volunteer leadership, a strong economy and positive giving climate, Graham said.

-The campaign was energized by seven challenge grants offered by local individuals, foundations, and corporations.
-The challenge grants provided dollar-for-dollar matching opportunities for many contributors, doubling new and increased gifts by leadership donors who give $500 or more annually, small and medium-sized businesses, young professionals, insurance brokers and foundations, as well as members of the United Way’s Women’s Leadership Council and Alexis de Tocqueville Society.
+The campaign was energized by eight major challenge grants offered by local individuals, foundations, and corporations.
+The challenge grants provided dollar-for-dollar matching opportunities for many contributors, including small and medium-sized businesses, individuals who give at a leadership level of $500 or more annually, insurance brokers, company and family foundations, the top 100 company contributors to the United Way, and members of the United Way’s Emerging Leaders Society, Women’s Leadership Council and Alexis de Tocqueville Society.

 Funding for the Tulsa Area United Way’s partner agencies as a result of this year’s campaign will begin in January.